 Individuals of any age may own stocks.
+Even a newborn baby can be an investor in the stock market if someone makes a gift of stock certificates as a baby present.
 Those persons under the age of 18 in the U.S. are required to share the title of any investment accounts with their parent or legal guardian.

 Video of the Day